 Due to anticipated high demand, all events require a ticket for entry.
 Please see details for each event to apply for a ticket.
 Each 1hr seminar will be followed by a drinks reception.

 “What can vision and graphics learn from physics?”

 4pm, Weds 30th January 2019, Weston Studio, The Edge

-Tickets will be available through Eventbrite.
+Tickets are now available through Eventbrite.

 Dr Will Smith is a Senior Lecturer in the Computer Vision and Pattern Recognition group in the Department of Computer Science at the University of York.
 He completed a BSc and PhD in Computer Science, both at the University of York, in 2002 and 2007 respectively.
 He has published more than 100 papers in international journals and conferences.